Fakparu/Mission-to-Mars/README.md

 •	Update the Web App with Mars Hemisphere Images and Titles

-•	Add Bootstrap 3 Components
+•	Added Bootstrap 3 Components